5 July 2025

 Master Vendor

 A master vendor is where a single staffing agency assumes full responsibility for all of a company’s staffing needs.
-They will fill the roles themselves, or if they cannot fulfill the roles they will outsource them to other staffing agencies.
+They will fill the roles themselves, or if they cannot fulfill the roles, they will outsource them to other staffing agencies.

 Merger & Acquisition (M&A) Talent